 In 2010 Richard invited me to assist him in reporting on SHOT Show, the largest firearms and related goods industry show in the world.
 My first experience walking onto the expansive floor at the Sands Expo Convention Center in Las Vegas, Nevada was overwhelming.
 It was difficult to comprehend the enormity of SHOT.
 With thousands of vendors from all over the world, it is really impossible to fully acknowledge every vendor’s goods – even if you focus on only firearms.

-However, as an internet media provider it was amazing to see the scoffing and indignant stances that many of the largest firearm and related companies employees gave us as we sought to gain information on new products or do a review.
+However, as an internet media provider, it was amazing to see the scoffing and indignant stances that many of the largest firearm and related companies employees gave us as we seek to gain information on new products or do a review.
 This was in 2010!
 In fact, on more than one occasion Richard and I have overheard older executives mocking internet forums and internet media sites.
 Amazing!
 What a lost opportunity and remarkable oversight.

 The new media is here, and it has been dominated by online, internet-based sources.
 Though printed materials may still have a place in certain circumstances, the power of the internet is only growing.
 The information is nearly instant from the moment the news is reported, and with vastly improved cameras and digital photography, the images are remarkably better than second-hand printed materials.

-There are an enormous number of new media outlets, and many established publishers are making the transition into the digital format.
+There is an enormous number of new media outlets, and many established publishers are making the transition into the digital format.
 Unfortunately for Harris Publications, the insistence on producing antiquated media formats appears to have ultimately led to their downfall.
 This is not good for firearms consumers, but it will create a powerful vacuum that will hopefully grow established and new internet media sources.